johnbillion/wp_mail/readme.md

                Remove action on wpmu_new_user hook
                Toggle "Registration notification" in Network Admin -> Settings

-### A user has been added, or their account activation has been successful
+### A user is added, or their account activation is successful

 Multisite only.